ArdanaLabs/hello-cardano-template/README.md

 nix run .#format
 ```

+If you are in nix-shell already, you can also just run `treefmt`.

 ### Running CI locally

 Although CI is run on every commit of every branch, you may also run the same checks locally using: